ps-trivia/ps-trivia.github.io/trivia-tracker.md

 #### Not Fully Evolved (NFE)

 A **not fully evolved** or **NFE** Pokemon is any Pokemon that is still capable of evolving, whether or not it evolved from anything else.
-By this definition, both Bulbasaur and Ivysaur are NFE, though Bulbasaur is also LC.
+By this definition, both Bulbasaur and Ivysaur are NFE, and Bulbasaur is additionally LC.

 #### Fully Evolved

-A fully evolved Pokemon is a Pokemon that cannot evolve any further.
-It is at its highest evolutionary stage.
+A fully evolved Pokemon is a Pokemon that cannot evolve (Note: Mega evolution is not considered true evolution).
 By this definition, Skarmory (for example) is fully evolved.
 If you want to exclude Pokemon that haven’t evolved from anything, you must state this.
 For example: “This is the Fairy-type Pokemon with the highest BST that is fully evolved and has at least one previous evolution.”
-Note that a Pokemon like Venusaur is still considered to be fully-evolved, even if it is still capable of mega-evolving.

 #### Pseudo-Legendary